CurveDocs/curve-docs/docs/crvUSD/llamma-explainer.md

 The liquidation aspect of LLAMMA is very different from other lending protocols.
 LLAMMA has a liquidation range, whereas most other lending protocols have a single liquidation price, and their loan can be liquidated when that price is crossed.

-!!!important
+!!!tip "Liquidation only happens when prices are within the users liquidation range"
     This liquidation mechanism only occurs if the price of the collateral is within the user's liquidation range.
 If not, there is no need to liquidate any assets backing the loan.

-In LLAMMA, your collateral is continuously being liquidated if there is a need for it.
-Liquidated in this case does not mean a "hard-liquidation" where your loan is closed, but rather a "partial liquidation" which changes the assets backing your loan.
-What does this mean?
-In short, if the price of the collateral goes down, the LLAMMA starts selling the collateral token for the borrowed token (in our example selling ETH for crvUSD).
+In LLAMMA, your collateral is continuously being rebalanced if the price of the collateral asset is within the users liquidation range.
+Liquidated in this case does not refer to a "hard-liquidation" where your loan is immeadiatly closed, but rather a "partial liquidation" which rebalances the assets backing your loan.
+So, what does this exaclty mean?
+In short, if the price of the collateral goes down, the LLAMMA starts selling the collateral asset for the borrowed asset (in our example selling ETH for crvUSD).
 Now the loan is backed by ETH and crvUSD.
-This is called **Soft-Liquidation**.
+This process is called [**soft-Liquidation**](#soft-liquidation).
 When the price of the collateral eventually goes up again, LLAMMA starts converting the previously bought crvUSD back into ETH.
-This is called **De-Liquidation**.
+This is called [**de-Liquidation**](#de-liquidation).

-Liquidation is not done on a user basis but rather on a band basis, making the rebalancing mechanism scalable.
-Not single users are soft- or de-liquidated, but rather bands in which multiple users have deposited liquidity.
+Liquidation is not done on a user basis but rather on a band basis, making the liquidation mechanism scalable.
+Not individual users are soft- or de-liquidated, but rather bands in which multiple users have deposited liquidity.

-*For simplicity purposes, let's ignore hard-liquidation and how the AMM actually liquidates the collateral for now.*
+*For simplicity purposes, let's ignore [hard-liquidation](#hard-liquidation) and how the AMM actually liquidates the collateral for now.*

 ---

+!!!info "`ETH <> crvUSD` market as Example"
-*Let's look at the different states of liquidation, using a fictive example of a loan backed by 2 ETH (ETH price = $1000) and debt of 1750 crvUSD and 4 bands.*
+    *Let's look at the different states of liquidation, using a fictive example of a loan backed by 2 ETH (ETH price = $1000) and a total debt of 1750 crvUSD.
+The loan uses 4 bands.
+In the following examples, whenever stating that price goes down, its meant that the collateral asset price goes down.
+But e.g. if there is a market with a stable asset as collateral such as crvUSD, then soft-liquidation would happen when the borrowed asset goes up.*

 ### **Soft-Liquidation**

-Soft-liquidation is the process which sells the collateral asset (ETH) for the borrowable (crvUSD) asset because the price is going down.
-This reduces the overall exposure to the volatile asset (ETH).
-As long as the price is above the liquidation range, there is no need to liquidate anything; all the bands are 100% in ETH.
+Soft-liquidation is the process which sells the collateral asset (`ETH`) for the borrowable (`crvUSD`) asset because the asset price of the collateral is going down.
+This reduces the overall exposure to the volatile asset (ETH) of the loan.
+But keep in mind, as long as the price is above the liquidation range, there is no need to liquidate anything; all the bands are 100% in ETH.

 Now let's assume the price of the collateral falls into the liquidation range within the first band.
 Now, the LLAMMA starts selling off ETH into crvUSD.
 The further down the price of the collateral goes, the more ETH will be sold for crvUSD.
 For example, if 0.5 ETH is deposited in this first band (because 2 ETH is evenly spread across 4 bands) and the price of the collateral is approximately in the middle of this band, then 0.25 ETH will be converted into crvUSD.
 If the price goes further down, say exactly to the bottom range of the first band (which at the same time is also the top range of the band below), then a total of 0.5 (the entire band) will be soft-liquidated into crvUSD.
-At this point, LLAMMA sold 0.5 ETH for, let's say, 490 crvUSD[^1].
+At this point, LLAMMA sold 0.5 ETH for, let's say, 490 crvUSD[^2].
 If the price goes further down, it enters the second band and does exactly the same.

 This can lead to the following: It is possible that the price of the collateral goes down through the entire liquidation range (essentially below the lower liquidation range of $800).
 At this point, the entire collateral will be soft-liquidated for crvUSD, and now the loan is fully backed by crvUSD.
 NOTE: This is only possible if the health of the loan is still above 0% (more on this in the hard-liquidation section).

-[^1]: You might wonder why the LLAMMA did not convert 0.5 ETH into 500 crvUSD as the price of ETH is $1000.
+[^2]: You might wonder why the LLAMMA did not convert 0.5 ETH into 500 crvUSD as the price of ETH is $1000.
 The explanation is that losses occur during this soft-liquidation.

 *Summary: If the price goes down, LLAMMA starts selling the collateral asset for the borrow asset.*